ghost-ng/broot/contributing.md

 This variable MUST retain the dictionary structure in the tempalte example.

 **parse_plugin_cmds**
 The role of this function is to parse the input commands and dictate subsequent actions.
-The frame work will default to this function if it see a command found in the *plugin_cmds* dictionary variable.
+The framework will default to this function if it see a command found in the *plugin_cmds* dictionary variable.

 ### Section 4 - Plugin Variables
 Use this section to define plugin-specific variables that will help execute or fine-tune your new plugin.
 A user can "set" these variables in the main broot framework, but your "run" method will reference these variables to help with your authentication function.
+The **plugin-vars** variable MUST retain the dictionary structure in the tempalte example.

 ### Section 5 - Main
 This section MUST be present or the broot framework with throw an error.
 The main engine will call the *run* function to execute the plugin.
 The broot framework will iterate over the list of usernames, targets, and password and pass each combination to the *run* method.

 ## Dynamic Refresh
+To help with troubleshooting and overall ease of use, as you modify your plugin or add new plugins to the framework, you can execute a "reload plugins" commands to refresh the plugins list.

+## Directory Structure
+I recommend you create your plugin seperately, verify it works, then include it into the framework.
+This can be achieved with the python if/main commands:
+*if __name__ == "__main__":*

+Here you can preset all your variables to test that the authentication method works before testing framework integration.